v-herzog/coffee-bot/README.md

 * `cafeteira/desligar`:  turns off the coffee maker;
 * `cafeteira/estado`: checks the coffee maker state.

-They all return the same JSON information:
+They all return the same JSON information, example if the coffee maker is on:

 ```
 {